skobaid/ShoppingPortalTask/README.md

 *** Delete Task
 - **DELETE /tasks/:title**
-  - Delete a task by its ID.
+  - Delete a task by its title.

 ** Contributors